 Supplementary to the normal operation scenario, additional groundstations can connect to the relay server.
 This allows observing flights from multiple devices.
-So you can virtually fly your wife or your friends while piloting your RC aircraft!
+So you can you onboard your wife or your friends when taking off with your RC aircraft!
 Regardless where they are on the world!
-Another safety feature of multiple ground stations enables airspace control authority to log-in to your server, with permission, and watch your flight mission progress, knowing were your unmanned aircraft is in relation to manned aircraft.